 Travellerspoint supports 20 languages including English, French, German, Spanish, traditional and simplified Chinese, Hebrew, and so on.

 If you are travelling with your friends, you may welcome the option of adding multiple authors to your blog.
 Educators and teachers who are taking their students on field trips can also make good use of this feature.
-They can set up an online travel diary and then co-author it with students to keep the parents up-dated, record their adventure or simply help students to memorize some important facts learned on the trip.
+They can set up an online travel journal and then co-author it with students to keep the parents up-dated, record their adventure or simply help students to memorize some important facts learned on the trip.

 An online travel journal is a great way to share you trips with others, but if you want to keep it private, simply protect it with a password so that only you and the people that you share the password with can see it.